How to Visit Cape Perpetua by the Tide

 Tides and tide tables

-If you visit Cape Perpetua Scenic Area based on the tide, you’ll want to use a tide table like this one from NOAA.
+If you visit Cape Perpetua Scenic Area based on the tide, you’ll want to use a tide table like this one.
 Tide tables are predictions similar to weather forecasts that tell you when to expect high and low tides each day.
 Reading tide tables is straightforward.
 The lower the number, the lower the tide.
 Tides at or below zero are very low.
 Note whether a tide is rising or falling during your visit so you aren’t surprised by encroaching waves.
 Don’t worry about arriving right at high or low tide.
 Cape Perpetua is many things but never boring.

 Spouting Horn Cape Perpetua